Sensing#

 AI Vision Sensor classification result display showing detected object types and counts.

 Choose which AI Classification to detect.
+This can change depending on what detection model you are using.

 AI Vision classification output displaying detected object types and their identifiers in a robotics context.